frothkoetter/cdw/README.md

-### Defaults - Surrogate_key & Sequence
+### Surrogate_key

-Surrogate keys are easy & distributable & fast, but not in sequence, has gaps.
+Trino can use UUID as surrogate keys easy & distributable & fast, but not in sequence and has gaps.

 ```sql
 DROP TABLE IF EXISTS iceberg.${your_dbname}.dim_airlines_with_surrogate_key;